Keep your young athlete safe. Know the signs of a concussion.

 • Cognitive behavior therapy (CBT): Therapy can be an effective tool to manage long-term effects of a concussion, like difficulty concentrating, mood swings, anxiety or depression.

 Our Sports Concussion Clinic can help get to the bottom of what’s causing your child’s (or your own) symptoms – even if it’s not caused by an injury during sports.
-We’re here to share our in-depth knowledge and experience to help anyone affected by a concussion recover and return to play – whether it’s on a field or just in life.
+We’re here to share our in-depth knowledge and experience to help anyone affected by a concussion recover and get back in the game.

 Related resources